Links

 - Paul Gravett: His book on manga is highly recommended as an introduction to the medium.

-- Collective: The Interactive Culture Magazine from the BBC.
+- Collective: The Interactive Culture Magazine from the BBC; the site is still available, but is no longer being updated.

 - The Bookseller also has an annual round-up of the best in the medium in the autumn.